A Functional Approach to Curve Alignment and Shape Analysis: Introduction

-To address this issue, we propose shifting the focus from pixel-based analysis to the study of shapes represented in images.
-In particular, we focus on the silhouette $\mathbf{X}$, which represents the envelope or contour of the main object in the image.
-This variable can be seen as a random parametric planar curve:
+We focus on the { variable} $\mathbf{C}$, which represents { the contour} of the main object in the image.
+This variable can be viewed as a random parametric planar curve:

-where $t\in [0, 1]$ represents the proportion of the curve that has been traveled from the start ($t=0$) to the end ($t=1$) and $X^{(1)}$, $X^{(2)}$ are the coordinate functions.
-Moreover, if the contour of the image is closed, then we have $\mathbf{X}(0)=\mathbf{X}(1)$ ; we focus on this setup in this work.
-Figure \ref{pres1} illustrates the pipeline for extracting the planar curve $\mathbf{X}$ from an image.
+where $t\in [0, 1]$ represents the proportion of the curve that has been traversed, from the starting point ($t=0$) to the end point ($t=1$), and $X$, $Y$ are the coordinate functions. { We restrict our attention to the case where the contour is closed, that is, $\mathbf{C}(0)=\mathbf{C}(1)$}.
+Figure \ref{pres1} illustrates the pipeline for extracting the planar curve $\mathbf{C}$ from an image.